JuanDAC/juandac_portafolio/README.md

 I'm passionate about the Back-end as much as the Front-end, dynamic programming, design thinking, user experience and artificial intelligence.

-I’m currently learning about Low Leve and IA Machine Learnig In Holberton School
+I’m currently learning about Low Level and IA Machine Learnig In Holberton School

 ## My favorite Tech.